ericcarraway/TIL/README.md

 margin: 10px 20px 30px 40px  // each side has a unique value
 ```

-* Pneumonic for remembering the order:
+* Mnemonic for remembering the order:
   * start at North (top) and then travel clockwise
   * Top, Right, Bottom, Left
 * One opinion (code style) is to _always_ use the longhand version